Curtiss (AV-4) Class: Photographs

 USS Albemarle (AV-5)

-Note the ramp and hoisting gear on the stern, which enabled the ship to bring the huge P6M on board without using a crane.
+Photographed in January 1958, probably at Guantanamo Bay, soon after recommissioning and after the first stage of her conversion to support the P6M Seamaster jet flying boat.
+Note the well in the stern for a ramp and hoisting gear (never installed) that were to enable the ship to bring the huge P6M on board without using a crane.
 The P6M program was cancelled in August 1959 and Albemarle never serviced this aircraft.

 Photo No. USN 1033848